-The southeast is then the best area of the house for the kitchen, fireplace or furnace, to support the heat needed in the house.
+The southeast is the best area of the house for the kitchen, fireplace, candles, salt lamps or furnace to support the heat needed in the house.
 It combines the heat of the morning sun with the warmth of the southern exposure, making for the ideal location of the primary heat source in the home.

 The northeast is governed by the water element, which combines the creative energy of the eastern morning sun with the crisp spiritual, stimulating and intellectual energy from the north.
 This is a great place in the house for yoga, breathing, mediation, spiritual practice, or a library or study.

 The northwest is governed by air, and combines the cold spiritual or intellectual energy from the north with the cooling and soothing energy of the west.
 Letting air circulate through the whole house with the northwestern windows open is extremely refreshing and calming for the home.
 It is also a place to relax and create, as the energy is creative and stimulating from the north and calming and relaxed from the west.

 Note: These qualities apply to both the inside and outside of the house.

 According to Vastu Shastra, it is most beneficial to sleep with the head towards the east.
 This is said to increase creative energy and concentration power, bring enlightenment and be balancing for all body types.

 However, in Ayurveda, sleep directions can be further used to elicit a therapeutic effect on particular imbalances.
 For example, if the individual is vata-aggravated with cold hands and feet and lots of anxiety, then sleeping with the head towards the south or southeast would be beneficial.